 About Thomas A. Abbate

 Thomas A. Abbate is an Equity Partner at DeCotiis.
-He joined DeCotiis as an Associate in 2002, became a Contract Partner in 2007, and an Equity Partner in 2013.
-He is a member of the litigation practice group
+He joined the Firm in 2002 and became a partner in 2007.
+He is a member of the litigation practice group and serves on the Firm’s Executive Committee.

-Mr. Abbate also handles a variety of litigation matters on behalf of state and local government entities, and in this capacity also has experience navigating the complex balance between public entities, their insurance carriers and the public interest.
-He has particular experience and interest in litigation matters relating to constitutional law, First Amendment and civil rights, public entity governance, procurement and public records access, regulatory law, prerogative writ challenges to governmental authority, labor and employment litigation, construction litigation, law enforcement liability, environmental litigation, legal ethics, public officials' ethics and conflict of interest law, education law and insurance coverage.
+Mr. Abbate also handles a variety of litigation matters on behalf of state and local government entities, and in this capacity also has extensive experience in prosecuting and defending claims involving public entities.
+He has particular experience in litigation matters relating to public entity governance, procurement and public records access, regulatory law, transportation law, prerogative writ actions and challenges to governmental authority, labor and employment, civil rights, First Amendment and constitutional law, public works construction, law enforcement liability, environmental regulation, legal ethics, public officials’ ethics and conflict of interest law, education law and insurance coverage.

-Representative public entity matters include a complex environmental litigation arising under the federal Resource Conservation and Recovery Act, Mr. Abbate successfully brought to a conclusion, on summary judgment before the federal district court, a suit of first impression and of national import that was brought against a state transportation agency.
+Representative public entity matters include a complex environmental litigation arising under the federal Resource Conservation and Recovery Act in which Mr. Abbate successfully brought to a conclusion, on summary judgment, a suit of first impression and of national import that was brought against a state transportation agency.
 Plaintiffs sought to advance a novel claim of liability premised upon an interpretation of federal law which would have potentially exposed the State to tens of millions of dollars in future environmental compliance costs.
 The federal court found that the claims had no merit, and dismissed the case.
+Additionally, Mr. Abbate represented a government entity in a commercial litigation against a national health insurance carrier in federal district court in which he successfully recovered a multi-million dollar amount in insurance premium overcharges which had been charged contrary to the governing policy documents.

-Mr. Abbate is also an experienced appellate litigator and his practice has a particular emphasis on preparing and arguing appeals on behalf of the firm's institutional and public entity clients.
-He has appeared in the appellate courts dozens of times, and, indeed, serves as an Adjunct Professor of Law at Seton Hall University Law School of Law, where he teaches Appellate Advocacy to second year law students.
-Representative cases include:
+Mr. Abbate is also an experienced appellate litigator and his practice has a particular emphasis on preparing and arguing appeals on behalf of the firm’s institutional and public entity clients.
+He has taught appellate advocacy to law students and appeared in the appellate courts numerous times, including two successful appearances in the New Jersey Supreme Court.
+Some representative published cases include:

 Awards